 2. Increased pressure on the bottom line

-Despite construction revenues increasing in 2019, net profits in the industry remain slim.
+Despite construction revenues increasing in previous years, net profits in the industry remain slim.

-According to Deloitte, construction earnings before interest and tax (EBIT) account for 5.5% of a company’s sales, which leaves little wiggle room when it comes to unplanned expenses.
+According to Deloitte, construction earnings before interest and tax (EBIT) account for 5.5% of a company’s sales — leaving little wiggle room when it comes to unplanned expenses.

 “On average, construction earnings before interest and tax (EBIT) account for only 5.5% of revenue.”Deloitte, 2019